The Petit Lenormand deck is available now. Limited stock

 A man takes it upon himself to accept the end, even if it costs him.

-On a psychological level, this combination describes someone who no longer wants to keep a situation artificially alive.
-He may appear cold or determined, while deep down he is going through a real process of mourning.
-His strength lies in his ability to say 'stop', not to give in to the temptation to prolong just to avoid emptiness.
+On a psychological level, this combination describes someone who no longer wishes to keep a situation artificially alive.
+He may appear cold or determined, while deep down he is undergoing a genuine process of mourning.
+His strength lies in his ability to say 'stop', resisting the temptation to prolong just to avoid emptiness.
 His fragility lies in the risk of cutting himself off from his emotions to follow through with his decision.

 Profession